Minimally Invasive Thyroid Procedures

 - Ultrasound guided Radiofrequency ablation (RFA)

 At Miami Diabetes and Endocrinology, we are proud to offer the most advanced therapies for the treatment of thyroid nodular disease.
-We are the only practice in South Florida that combines the extensive procedural image-guided expertise of Dr. Gonzalez-Beicos (Interventional Radiology) and the vast research and clinical expertise of Dr. Manzano (Endocrinology) when it comes to managing thyroid nodular disease.
-Cases are methodically reviewed conjointly by both physicians to tailor the most appropriate treatment plan for the patient.
-You will feel comfortable before, during and after the procedure as you will be carefully guided though the process, making sure that your expectations are met.
+We are the only practice in South Florida that combines extensive procedural image-guided expertise and vast research and clinical expertise when it comes to managing thyroid nodular disease.
+Cases are methodically reviewed to tailor the most appropriate treatment plan for the patient.
+You will feel comfortable before, during and after the procedure as you will be carefully guided through the process, making sure that your expectations are met.

 After injecting local anesthetic into the skin, a very small needle is introduced through the skin into the thyroid nodule under ultrasound image guidance.
 A laser fiber is then advanced though the hollow needle and the tip of the laser exposed inside the nodule.
 A generator then delivers laser energy into the tissue which results in localized heat that destroys the cells in the nodule, inducing progressive reduction of its size and consequently the resolution of symptoms.